mwalkerr/Epte/README.md

 - right arrow on an entry to get to Result Actions
 - Vim keys can be used to navigate entries by holding shift (so shift + hjkl)
 - Esc to exit
+- app may need to be killed from the shell with eg. `pkill epte` until a menu bar icon is added
+## Built-in launcher results
+- "bm " for bookmarks
+- "g " for Google autocomplete search
+- "z " for zsh or bash history
+- (MacOS only) "ct " for chrome tabs
+## Template URLs
+- template URLs are URLs which of the form `https://example.com?q={query}` which can have `{query}` replaced with the content of a clipboard entry or other result item in Epte.
+This can be used for search engine results from eg. Google, Bing, DuckDuckGo.
+Or for things like easily looking up logs in applications like Sumo or Datadog
+- template URLs can be added in the config.toml found either in `~/.epte/config.toml` for Linux or `~/Library/Application\ Support/epte/config.toml` for MacOS

+# Plugins
+- Plugins can be created by going to `~/Documents/epte/plugins_dev` and running `python3 create_plugin.py <pluginName>`
+- TODO more info here
 # FAQ
 ## Why implement core features in plugins?
 Two reasons primarily: